Algebra and Number Theory

 Daniel Bentil, Associate Professor, does research at the interface of Applied Mathematics and Mathematical Biology.
 His work, which focuses on mathematical modeling in biology and medicine, is highly interdisciplinary.
 In physiology, for example, he is currently working on model mechanisms for muscle contraction, aerosol deposition in the lungs, and the dynamics of hemodialysis administered to end-stage renal disease patients.
 Some ecological studies have involved modeling invasive species spread and host-parasite interactions.
 Together with his collaborators and graduate students, Daniel Bentil has been developing and analyzing mathematical models, and interpreting and comparing modeling results to real experimental data.
 He is very well funded and his graduate students have always had no difficulty obtaining jobs right after graduation.

-Christopher Danforth, Professor, is the Flint Professor of Mathematical, Natural, and Technical Sciences at the University of Vermont.
+Chris Danforth, Professor, is the director of the Vermont Advanced Computing Core.
 Along with Peter Dodds, he co-directs the Computational Story Lab, a group of applied mathematicians at the undergraduate, masters, phd, and postdoctoral level working on large-scale, system problems in many fields including sociology, nonlinear dynamics, networks, ecology, and physics.
 His research has been covered by the New York Times, Science Magazine, and the BBC among others.
-Recent projects include quantifying levels of happiness using Tweets & Depression using Instagram photos.
+Recent projects include quantifying levels of happiness using Tweets & depression using Instagram photos.

 Taras Lakoba, Professor, applies his expertise in perturbation methods to a variety of topics in applied mathematics.
 Most recently, he has been interested in proving convergence of certain numerical iterative schemes for finding stationary solutions of nonlinear wave equations.
 In the past, he developed perturbation theories for a number of nonlinear wave equations integrable by the inverse scattering transform.
 Taras also worked, and still maintains interest, in fiber optics, where his expertise lies in nonlinear signal transmission, polarization effects, and noise accumulation.
 He was part of the team at Lucent Technologies that developed an ultra-long haul, dense wavelength-division multiplexed transmission (WDM) system in 2002.